sangtvo/California-Population-Prediction/README.md

 ---
 ![Scatterplot](https://github.com/sangtvo/California-Population-Prediction/blob/main/images/LRmodel.PNG?raw=true)

 The scatterplot shows an upward positive trend and we expect that the population of California should continue to rise over the years.
-It is not likely for the trend to move downward unless some disastrous or unexpected events to occur such as disease outbreaks and catastrophic weather.
+It is not likely for the trend to move downward unless some disastrous/unexpected events occur such as disease outbreaks or catastrophic weather.
 Based on the data, it seems that the population grows roughly between 0.001 - 0.002% every year.

 Since the x axis for years is converted to numeric, it is labeled as follows: